SAP-samples/btp-dc-jl-samples/docs/btp-trial-api/btp-trial-api-playbook.md

 > **Note:** This is not a CLI step — it is done in the IAS Admin Console.
 Two ways to do it:
 > - **Manually** in the browser (default, most reliable), or
-> - **Semi-automated** with a **browser automation tool** (e.g. Chrome DevTools MCP, Playwright MCP) that lets an AI assistant drive the Admin Console UI.
-Caveats: the assistant cannot log you in (interactive SSO / 2FA stays with you), UI automation is brittle (session timeouts, layout changes), and the client secret is shown only once — so **you** still capture it.
+> - **Semi-automated** with a **browser automation tool** (e.g. Chrome DevTools MCP, Playwright MCP) that lets an AI coding assistant drive the Admin Console UI.
+Caveats: the AI coding assistant cannot log you in (interactive SSO / 2FA stays with you), UI automation is brittle (session timeouts, layout changes), and the client secret is shown only once — so **you** still capture it.
 Confirm each click before it runs.

 Find `<IAS_HOST>` — the IAS tenant trusted by the subaccount.
 Run: